ibm-cloud-docs/discovery/schema.md

 # Understanding the output schema
 {: #output_schema}

-After a document has been ingested using Element Classification, the service provides JSON output in the following schema for version date `2018-10-15` or later.
-The output will be included within the `enriched_html_elements` object.
+After a document is ingested by using Element Classification, the service returns JSON output in the following schema for version date `2018-10-15` or later.
+The output is included in the `enriched_html_elements` object.
 {: shortdesc}

 ```json